jiaxuwu/jiaxuwu.github.io/about.md

 title: About me
 ---

-My name is **Jiaxu Wu**, and now I am a PhD student at Université Laval, Quebec, Canada.
+My name is **Jiaxu Wu**, and now I am a PhD student of plant biology at Université Laval, Quebec, Canada.
+My current focuses on understanding the clubroot resistance in canola through a multidisciplinary approaches that encompasses genetics, biochemistry, and bioinformatics.
+Our primary objective is to assist the Canadian canola industry in effectively managing clubroot disease while maintaining sustainability.
+On this website, I will provide regular updates about my research project and share relevant news and developments.

+I am working in the Prof. Edel Pérez López's lab ([Edelab](https://edelabcriv.com/)), who is my PhD supervisor.

 ![avatar](/blogpics/about.jpeg)

-You can find my CV here.
+You can find my full CV here.

 ## Education
-**2014-2018** Bachelor of Science, Horticultural Science, Henan University of Science and Technology, Luoyang, Henan, PR of China
+**2014-2018** Bachelor of Science, Horticultural Science, [Henan University of Science and Technology](https://www.haust.edu.cn/), Luoyang, Henan, PR of China
-**2019-2022** Master of Science, Boreal Ecosystem and Agricultural Sciences, Memorial University of Newfoundland, Corner Brook, Newfoundland and Labrador, Canada
+**2019-2022** Master of Science, Boreal Ecosystem and Agricultural Sciences, [Memorial University of Newfoundland](https://www.mun.ca/), Corner Brook, Newfoundland and Labrador, Canada
-**2022-Now**  Doctoral student, Plant Biology, Université Laval, Quebec City.
-Quebec, Canada
+**2022-Now**  Doctoral student, Plant Biology, [Université Laval](https://www.ulaval.ca/), Quebec City, Quebec, Canada

 ## My academic profile:
 [Google Scholar](https://scholar.google.com/citations?user=rTJDRJMAAAAJ&hl=en)